-- A. This degree requires the completion of a minimum of 64 semester hours with an overall grade point average of 2.0 or above. - B. The 64 hours must include the following: 36 hours of career courses, completion of a diploma program; and, - 28 hours of technical or academic courses to include the following courses/electives: English, 3 semester hours (English Composition I) Social Science, 3 semester hours (government, geography, economics, psychology, sociology, marriage and family, anthropology)

-- Math/Natural Science, 3 semester hours Math (MAT 1313 or higher) or 4 hours of Natural Science with laboratory - Humanities/Fine Arts, 3 semester hours (any literature, history, foreign language, philosophy, or appreciation course)

-Public Speaking, 3 semester hours

-- Elective courses, Must complete 12-13 hours in addition to the courses listed above (must be technical or academic courses).
-Consult advisor for additional courses. - C. Computer competency must be demonstrated as defined above.
+- A. This degree requires the completion of a minimum of 64 semester hours with an overall grade point average of 2.0 or above. - B. The 64 hours must include the following: - 36 hours of career courses, completion of a diploma program; and, - 28 hours of technical or academic courses to include the following courses/electives: - English, 3 semester hours (English Composition I) Social Science, 3 semester hours (government, geography, economics, psychology, sociology, marriage and family, anthropology human growth and development) - Math/Natural Science, 3 semester hours Math (MAT 1313 or higher) or 4 hours of Natural Science with laboratory - Humanities/Fine Arts, 3 semester hours (any literature, history, foreign language, philosophy, or appreciation course) - Public Speaking, 3 semester hours - Elective courses, Must complete 12-13 hours in addition to the courses listed above (must be technical or academic courses).
+Consult advisor for additional courses. - C. Computer competency must be demonstrated as defined above. - D. Developmental classes are not used toward graduation.